Kawue/imzML-to-HDF5/README.md

 2. Use msiproc.py to convert from imzml + ibd to h5 data.
 This requires a lot of memory for bigger imzml/ibd files and should be executed on a cluster.

 ## Optional
-a.
+  (a).
 Provide a mir file (peak selection file) to reduce data sets generated to the specified peak selection.

-b.
+  (b).
 Use consensus_peaklist.py to align multiple **peak selected** data sets.
 Peaks with a user specified percentual overlap will be merged. <br> **Important:** This method will only change the representative *m/z* value of peaks.
 The intensity will remain as the sum over the original peak range, i.e. a shifting will be simulated without changing the peaks in the original data.
 The new peak values should not be used in relation with the original data set!

-c.
+  (c).
 Provide a mis file to generate position mapping images and scaled images.

 Hints and issues:
  * The following files have to be named equally: imzml, ibd(, mis).